-- 2.1 Treasury Management is defined as "the management of the Authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 2.2 The Treasury Management function is a specialist service that is carried out by Sunderland City Council on behalf of the Authority.
+- 2.1 Treasury Management is defined as "the management of the Authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 2.2 The Treasury Management function is a specialist service that is carried out by Sunderland City Council on behalf of the Authority and in consultation with the Finance Director.

-2.3 Statutory requirements
+3. Statutory requirements

-The Local Government Act 2003 (the Act) requires the Authority to:

-- 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential Indicators including specific Treasury Management Indicators) for a minimum period of three years to ensure that the Authority's capital investment plans are affordable, prudent and sustainable.
+- 3.1 The Local Government Act 2003 (the Act) requires the Authority to: - 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential Indicators including specific Treasury Management Indicators) for a minimum period of three years to ensure that the Authority's capital investment plans are affordable, prudent and sustainable.
 These are detailed at Appendix 1. - adopt a Treasury Management Policy Statement (detailed in Appendix 2), and - to set out its Treasury Management Strategy Statement comprising the Authority's strategy for borrowing and the Authority's policies for managing its investments and giving priority to the security and liquidity of those investments (set out in Appendix 3).

-The Ministry of Housing, Communities and Local Government (MHCLG) 'Statutory Guidance on Local Government Investments' was updated in February 2018 and CIPFA updated its Treasury Management in the Public Services Code of Practice in December 2017.
-The Authority are statutorily required to have regard to this advice when setting its Treasury Management Policy Statement and Treasury Management Strategy.
-Changes to the MHCLG investment guidance focused particularly on non-treasury investments and this is included within the Commercial Activity - Investment Strategy section of the Capital Strategy rather than in the Treasury Management Strategy.
+3.2 The Ministry of Housing, Communities & Local Government (MHCLG) 'Statutory Guidance on Local Government Investments' was updated in February 2018 and CIPFA updated its Treasury Management in the Public Services Code of Practice in December 2017.
+The Council is statutorily required to have regard to this advice when setting its Treasury Management Policy Statement and Treasury Management Strategy.
+Changes to the MHCLG investment guidance focused particularly on non-treasury commercial investments which are reported within the Commercial Activity - Investment Strategy section of the Capital Strategy rather than in the Treasury Management Strategy.
 This ensures the separation of the core treasury function where investments are made under security, liquidity and yield principles, and non-treasury commercial and strategic investments.

-2.3 CIPFA requirements
+4. CIPFA requirements

-The Authority continues to fully adopt and to re-affirm annually its adherence to the updated CIPFA Code of Practice on Treasury Management.
+4.1 The Authority continues to fully adopt and to re-affirm annually its adherence to the updated CIPFA Code of Practice on Treasury Management.